-The LUV Global Connections curriculum has been aligned to the Intercultural Communication Proficiency Benchmarks and incorporate the NCSSFL-ACTFL Can-Do Statements for intercultural communication.
+The LUV Global Connections curriculum has been aligned to the Intercultural Communication Proficiency Benchmarks.
 Students can demonstrate their competence through Global Connections video exchanges, where they are both presenting aspects of their own culture and responding to what they learn about their peers’ culture.

 What’s Unique about LUV Global Connections?

 Developing intercultural competency in students can be a real challenge for many teachers due to a lack of appropriate and authentic resources or lack of time to find them.
 Many students lack opportunities for meaningful communication using language and intercultural communication skills in an authentic way.
 Level Up Village helps students make real-world connections with peers who are the same age and who can bring the culture they are learning about to life, something that can’t be possible with just a textbook or an online video.
 “One teacher summed it up well for me when he explained that in the past, his students spent a lot of time role-playing in class, imagining what it would be like to interact with someone from Mexico or Spain or Colombia for example.
 With LUV, the role play is real – the student WILL interact with students from other countries, and in a sustained way.
 They can have multiple exchanges on several topics and in at least two languages!
 This makes it very real,” said Paula Van Ells.